andrewrgarcia/voxelmap/docs/source/api.rst

 Global Methods
 -----------------
-As the methods are several, below are only listed the most pertinent global methods of ``voxelmap``, in order of the lowest level to highest level of applications to 3-D modeling operations.and classified in
+As the methods are several, below are only listed the most pertinent global methods of voxelmap, in order of the lowest level to highest level of applications to 3-D modeling operations.and classified in
 sub-sections:

 Special
 ..................
-.. autoclass:: voxelmap.voxelwrite
+.. autoclass:: voxelmap.objcast

-.. autoclass:: voxelmap.objdraw
+.. autoclass:: voxelmap.matrix_toXY

-.. autoclass:: voxelmap.objarray
+.. autoclass:: voxelmap.tensor_toXYZ

 Load and Save
 .................